Andrewsama/CLDS-master/README.md

 This is the PyTorch implementation for **CLDS** proposed in the paper **Robust Social Recommendation based on Contrastive Learning and Dual-Stage Graph Neural Network**.

 > Gang-Feng Ma, Xu-Hua Yang, Haixia Long, Yanbo Zhou, and Xin-Li Xu.
 2024.
+Neurocomputing

 ## Datasets